DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 ### Prerequisites for Video Recording

-You need to install [the FFmpeg library](https://ffmpeg.org/) to record videos.
+You should install [the FFmpeg library](https://ffmpeg.org/) to record videos.

-If TestCafe is unable to find the FFmpeg library automatically, do one of the following:
+Do one of the following if TestCafe cannot find the FFmpeg library:

 * Add the FFmpeg installation directory to the system's `PATH` environment variable;
 * Specify the path to the FFmpeg executable in the `FFMPEG_PATH` environment variable or the `ffmpegPath` parameter in [video options](#basic-video-options);